hry98kki/hry98kki.github.io/index.md

 ## News
 - **[Jul.
 2025]** One paper about drug-target mechanism of action is accepted to ECAI 2025 (CORE A, CCF-B).
 - **[Mar.
-2025]** Our work "Recent advances in deep learning for retrosynthesis" is recognized as the top 10 most-cited papers published by WIREs Computational Molecular Science in 2023.
+2025]** Our work ''Recent advances in deep learning for retrosynthesis'' is recognized as the top 10 most-cited papers published by WIREs Computational Molecular Science in 2023.
 - **[Mar.
 2025]** One paper is accepted to Journal of Software (CCF-A), which is one of three top-tier journals in the field of computer science in China.
 - **[Jan.
 2025]** Both the two accepted papers are selected as **oral presentation** (Top 4.6%) in AAAI 2025.
 - **[Dec.
 2024]** One paper about molecular representation learning is accepted to AAAI 2025 (CORE A*, CCF-A).